rwynn/monstache-site/src/config.md

 string (default "")

 When worker is given monstache will enter multi-worker mode and will require you to also provide the config option workers.
 Use this mode to run multiple monstache processes and distribute the work between them.
-In this mode monstache will ensure that each mongo document id always goes to the same worker and none of the other workers.
+In this mode monstache will ensure that each MongoDB document id always goes to the same worker and none of the other workers.
 See the [Workers](/advanced/#workers) section for more information.

 ## workers